jlechem/IpViewer/readme.txt

 This is the read me file for IP Viewer.

-Current Version is Version 3.1
+Current Version is 3.2

+This is a minor point upgrade.
+Localization for German was added to the application and the logging was switched from basic file writing to use log4cpp.
+This added rolling log file support and made the logging much more reliable and robust.

+Version 3.1

-This is a minor point upgrade that fixes a few bugs and also added localization for Simplified Chinese, Japanese, French, and Russian to the application.
+This was a minor point upgrade that fixes a few bugs and also added localization for Simplified Chinese, Japanese, French, and Russian to the application.

 Version 3.0.1